twigphp/Twig/doc/functions/random.rst

 .. versionadded:: 1.6
     String and integer handling was added in Twig 1.6.

 The ``random`` function returns a random value depending on the supplied parameter type:

-* a random item from a Traversable or array
+* a random item from a sequence;
-* a random character from a string
+* a random character from a string;
-* a random integer between 0 and the integer parameter (inclusive)
+* a random integer between 0 and the integer parameter (inclusive).

 .. code-block:: jinja